firepress-org/FirePress_Attila/README.md

 5. Submit a pull request

-## Copyright & License
+## License & Sources

-Copyright (C) 2015-2018 Peter Amende - Released under the [MIT License](https://github.com/zutrinken/attila/blob/master/LICENSE).
+- For this software, view **MIT** license information at https://github.com/zutrinken/attila/blob/master/LICENSE

-## Sources
+- For the fork, view the **GNU** license information at https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE

-- This Git repo is available [here](https://github.com/firepress-org/FirePress_attila).
+- This Git repo is available at https://github.com/firepress-org/FirePress_Attila
-- This project was forked from this [Git repo](https://github.com/zutrinken/attila).
+- This project was forked from https://github.com/zutrinken/attila

 ## Author

-In the git world most people refer themselves as maintainers but I hate this expression.
-It feels heavy.
+In the world of OSS (open source software) most people refer themselves as maintainers.
+The thing is… I hate this expression.
+It feels heavy and not fun.
 I much prefer author.

 Shared by [Pascal Andy](https://pascalandy.com/blog/now/).
 Find me on [Twitter](https://twitter.com/askpascalandy).